 - 1. Personnel Services Costs: - a.
-Compensation will be addressed after budgets have been submitted and reviewed. - 2.
+Compensation will be considered by the Finance and Administrative Committee after budgets have been submitted and reviewed. - b.
+Consolidation and shared services will be reviewed as a means of cost savings. - 2.
 Revenues: - a.
 After determination of all sources, all revenues shall be allocated across the various items appropriated by the County Board as provided by law.
-Unless otherwise provided by law, no department shall appropriate any specific source of revenue even though that revenue may be generated by any service it provides.
-Each property tax fund will be allocated a portion of any levy of taxes (where applicable), including any increase in a levy as may be applicable. - b.
-The County will continue to increase the non-property tax revenues as follows: - (1) Make annual adjustments to all fee schedules under the jurisdiction of the County Board, where appropriate; and
+Unless otherwise provided by law, no department shall appropriate any specific source of revenue even though that revenue may be generated by any service it provides. - b.
+The County will continue to increase the non-property tax revenues as follows: - (1) Make annual adjustments to all fee schedules under the jurisdiction of the

+County Board, where appropriate; and